 AFROC is a national membership organization founded in 1987 to promote the interests of freestanding radiation oncology centers.
-It is comprised of a network of physicians, physicists, administrators, and allied health care professionals who are dedicated to the provision of high quality cancer care in settings that are not owned or operated by hospitals, promoting cost-effective treatment in the context of the highest standard of care.
+It is comprised of a network of physicians, physicists, administrators, therapists, nurses, nutritionists, counselors, and other allied health care professionals who are dedicated to the provision of high quality cancer care in settings that are not owned or operated by hospitals, promoting cost-effective treatment in the context of the highest standard of care.

 AFROC is the premier forum addressing private-practice issues unique to freestanding centers, and focuses its efforts on regulatory, legislative, and socioeconomic issues that affect non-hospital cancer centers.
-In particular, since its inception, AFROC has been singularly successful in representing freestanding radiation oncology centers before the Centers for Medicare and Medicaid Services (CMS) with respect to Medicare payment issues affecting freestanding cancer centers:
+In particular, since its inception, AFROC has been singularly successful in representing freestanding radiation oncology centers before the Centers for Medicare and Medicaid Services (CMS) with respect to Medicare payment and regulatory issues.

-Now, our members are facing new challenges, arising from new alternative payment models, episode-based payment, and hospital acquisitions.
-We urge you to become a member of AFROC—to help us help you face the challenges coming down the pike as the result of our transitioning healthcare system.
+Now, our members are facing new obstacles, arising from new alternative payment models, episode-based payment, and hospital acquisitions.
+We urge you to become a member of AFROC—to help us help you face the significant challenges developing as the result of our transitioning healthcare system.

-I am writing to you as President of the Association of Freestanding Radiation Oncology Centers (AFROC) to ask for your support in revitalizing the Association to represent the interests of freestanding radiation oncology centers.
+I am writing to you as President of the Association of Freestanding Radiation Oncology Centers (AFROC) to ask for your support in allowing the Association to continue to represent the interests of freestanding radiation oncology centers.
 AFROC’s continued representation of freestanding centers over the coming year and beyond is critical in light of the challenges we currently face.

-Over the past twenty years, AFROC has served as a highly effective representative of freestanding centers.
-I hope that you will join me in re-establishing AFROC as the highly effective proponent of our interests that it has always been.
+Over the past thirty-two years, AFROC has served as a highly effective representative of freestanding centers.
+I hope that you will join me in sustaining AFROC as the highly effective proponent of our interests that it has always been.
 Join AFROC now to help assure the continued survival of freestanding radiation oncology centers as a vital component of the Nation’s cancer treatment capabilities.

 Michael J. Katin, MD